vultisig/docs/user-actions/managing-your-vault.md

 * Digital storage suggestions:

--- Store one vault share on your cloud drive, store another vault share on your partner's cloud drive
+-- Store one vault share on your cloud drive, store another vault share on your partner's cloud drive.

--- Or, have separate/independant cloud drive accounts for each vault share
+-- Or, have separate/independant cloud drive accounts for each vault share.
+Make sure one device do not have access to those multiple cloud drive accounts (thus access to multiple vault shares).

--- Make sure one device do not have access to multiple cloud drive accounts (thus access to multiple vault shares)
+-- Or, store the vault shares on separate Password Managers.

 * Each of the vault shares are unique.
 For example: